 Sounds like a great day trip.
 How could I spend the time?

 Pack a lunch and enjoy it at one of our picnic tables after a hike on your choice of 15 miles or so of trails.
 Click here for Visitor Guidelines.
-Pick up a trail map in our Welcome Center.
+Pick up a trail map in our Welcome Center (some are available to download here ).
 Be sure to include our amazing Native Plant Trail, bog gardens, and the Fred Lape Trail, named after our founder.
 If you have a smartphone, use it to activate the QR coded signs on the Native Plant Trail, and you will be able to listen to trail originator and curator, Ed Miller, as he describes what you see.
 Leave a donation if you can.

 Why is it called the George Landis Arboretum?